Information causality as a tool for bounding the set of quantum correlations: Results

-for any parameter $\epsilon\in [-1,1]$. \end{result} See Appendix~\ref{app:corr_2222} for the derivation of this inequality.
-For the case $\epsilon=0$ we recover the Uffink inequality, whereas some other values of $\epsilon$ leads to a tighter bound, as we demonstrate in Fig.~\ref{fig:2222_corr}.

-In Fig.~\ref{fig:2222_corr}, we consider a convex mixture of three NS-boxes with $A,B,\alpha,\beta\in\{0,1\}$, an NS-box~\cite{popescu1994quantum} satisfying $A\oplus B = \alpha\cdot\beta$, a local NS-box where $A=\alpha$, $B=0$, and a local NS-box where $A=\alpha$, $B=\beta$, with the coefficients $1-q_1-q_2$, $q_1$, and $q_2$ respectively.
+for any parameter $\epsilon\in [-1,1]$, where $e_{j,i}\coloneqq 2\Pr(A=B \vert \alpha=j,\beta=i)-1$, for $i,j\in \{0,1\}$. \end{result} See Appendix~\ref{app:corr_2222} for the derivation of this inequality.
+For the case of $\epsilon=0$ we recover the Uffink inequality, whereas some other values of $\epsilon$ lead to tighter bounds in certain subspaces, as we demonstrate in Fig.~\ref{fig:2222_corr}.
+We consider a convex mixture of three NS-boxes with the convex coefficients $1-q_1-q_2$, $q_1$, and $q_2$.
+The first NS-box is a PR-box~\cite{popescu1994quantum} satisfying $A\oplus B = \alpha\cdot\beta$, the second box is an equal convex mixture of local boxes with $A=\alpha$, $B=0$, and $A=\alpha\oplus 1$, $B=1$, and the third box is an equal convex mixture of local boxes with $A=\alpha$, $B=\beta$, and $A=\alpha\oplus 1$, $B=\beta\oplus 1$.
 The region of $q_1+q_2>1$, in the top-right area of Fig.~\ref{fig:2222_corr}, is excluded as it does not correspond to a valid convex mixture.
 As Fig.~\ref{fig:2222_corr} shows, Result~\ref{res:correlated2222} provides a tighter bound than the Uffink inequality on the set of quantum correlations.
-In fact, in the considered subspace, the limiting case of $\epsilon\to 1$ of Eq.~\eqref{eq:better_Uffink} coincides with the Landau inequality~\cite{landau1988empirical}, i.e., describes the boundary of the quantum set.
+Moreover, for the subspace shown in Fig.~\ref{fig:2222_corr}, the inequality in Eq.~\eqref{eq:better_Uffink} for the limit of $\epsilon\to 1$ recovers the boundary of the quantum set as it coincides with the Landau inequality~\cite{landau1988empirical} (see Appendix~\ref{app:corr_2222} for details).